Snapshot

 Issue

-Building impactful, equitable, and mutually beneficial partnerships with consumers, family caregivers, and people with lived experience (PWLE) is an ethical imperative for healthcare.
-While there has been growing interest among healthcare organizations to engage consumer and community members, many lack clear best practices for building and sustaining consumer partnerships.
+Building impactful, equitable, and mutually beneficial partnerships with community members and people with lived experience (PWLE) is an ethical imperative for healthcare.
+While there has been growing interest among healthcare organizations to engage community members and PWLE, many lack clear best practices for building and sustaining these partnerships.

 Project goal

-Develop a national strategy for authentic consumer/community engagement in healthcare and create tools, resources, and learning and coaching models that will meet the varied needs of healthcare stakeholders and consumers/PWLE to advance meaningful partnerships in their communities.
+Develop a national strategy for authentic community engagement in healthcare and create tools, resources, and learning and coaching models that will meet the varied needs of healthcare stakeholders and PWLE to advance meaningful partnerships in their communities.

 Core team partners